Plimmerton Rotary's Photo Gallery

 Eight fine teens represented their colleges in a very formal yet supportive environment.
 This is the second Secondary Schools Speech Contest that Plimmerton Rotary has staged and it is a very sustainable activity that boosts the youth of Porirua.
 You can read about the event here.

 Eighteen young men and women with intellectual disabilities grasped every ounce of courage they had to enter this event.
-The 6-minute video extract on this page will give you a taste of the pride, astonishment, humility and amazement we all experienced.
+The 6-minute video extract on this page will give you a taste of the pride, astonishment,

-The standard this year was exceptionally high and David Knight is to be congratulated on his excellent organisation.
-Read about the event here.
+The standard this year was exceptionally high and David Knight is to be congratulated on his excellent

 More very happy children mingled with Recruits from the Porirua Police College to enjoy an entertaining afternoon.